 In Monmouthshire at Mynyddislwyn, if you are bitten by a mad dog, a piece of stone from this region was ground up into a fine powder and given, in milk, to the victim.
 Alternatively, the victim was made to lick the stones.
 They say that these treatments worked!

 Not all the stones in Britain have curative powers.
-In Wales are the standing stones at St. Nicholas, Glamorgan.
+In South Wales are the standing stones at St. Nicholas, Glamorgan.
 These are large standing stones reputedly cursed by the Druids., It is said that if you sleep near them on May-Day's Eve, St Johns Eve (June 23rd) or Midwinter Eve you will either die, go mad or become a poet!

-Stonehenge on Salisbury Plain is an awe-inspiring sight especially by moonlight and to this day there are still many unanswered questions about this Celtic shrine.
+Stonehenge on Salisbury Plain in Wiltshire is an awe-inspiring sight especially by moonlight and to this day there are still many unanswered questions about this Celtic shrine.
 In 1700 B.C. huge 'blue' stones were brought from the Prescelly Mountains in South Wales 200 miles away, by land and sea to form two inner circles.
 (A thought - how on earth did Celtic Man know where to find them?)